-I am an Academic Specialist with the MSU History Department and the Associate Director and Managing Editor of Networks for H-Net: Humanities and Social Sciences Online.
+I am an Academic Specialist with the MSU History Department and the Interim Executive Director for H-Net: Humanities and Social Sciences Online.

 I began working with H-Net in 2013 as a Content Developer while finishing his PhD in U.S. History.
 I joined the organization as the Associate Director of Networks in October 2014.